dancinllama/lightning-components-tutorial/create-quickcontacts-component.md

 3. Click the wrench on the "Salesforce1 and Lightning Experience Actions" area on the page layout to enable it for editing.
 4. Drag the Search Contacts action from the "Salesforce1 & Lightning Actions" area of the layout pallette to the "Salesforce1 and Lightning Experience Actions" area on the page layout.
     - ![](images/lex_layout_action.png)
+5. Save the page layout.

 ## Step 5: Test the Quick Action
-1. Go to an Account in Lightning Experience.
+1. Create an Account, and then open it in Lightning Experience.
 2. The Quick Action should show up in the top right of the screen as a Quick Action.
 3. Click on "Search Contacts", and you should see a screen similar to the following:
    - ![](images/lex_action_demo1.png)